akarsha-9923103129/hello-world/README.md

 Hello!!!
-I am Akarsha Agarwal pursuing Batchelors of Technology in Computer Science from Jaypee Insititute of Information Technology Noida Sector 128
+I am Akarsha Agarwal pursuing Bachelors of Technology in Computer Science from Jaypee Insititute of Information Technology Noida Sector 128